vinland-technology/flict-obsolete/README.md

 * *(* and *)*

 * *&*

 * *|*

 and these are interpreted according to boolean algebra.
-Examples of expressions:
+A license expression example:

 ```
  MIT & (Apache-2.0 | BSD-3-Clause)